The very sad reason that Queen Elizabeth II keeps her Christmas decorations up until February.

-For Queen Elizabeth, however, the festive season tends to last just a little bit longer.
+For Queen Elizabeth II, however, the festive season tends to last just a little bit longer.

-Her Majesty reportedly asks for Christmas decorations to be kept up until February in her Sandringham estate, where she spends the festive season.
+Her Majesty reportedly asks for Christmas decorations to be kept up until February in her Sandringham Estate, where she ordinarily spends the festive season.

 Why does Queen Elizabeth keep her decorations up?

-Queen Elizabeth chooses for her decorations to be taken down on the 6th February.
+Queen Elizabeth chooses for her decorations to be taken down on the 6th of February.